Airman’s support tackles housing, food insecurity

+Driven by a deep commitment to giving back, a Team Hickam Airman has made a lasting difference by supporting individuals and families facing housing and food insecurity.

 Staff Sgt.
-Cheyenne Smith, 15th Maintenance Squadron commander support staff noncommissioned officer in-charge, poses for a photo at Joint Base Pearl Harbor-Hickam, Hawaii, Dec.
-11, 2024.
-Smith’s commitment to service began at 18, when she balanced college, two jobs and living independently.
-She’s dedicated to being a resource for individuals and families facing housing and food insecurity.
-(U.S. Air Force photo by Staff Sgt.
-Alan Ricker)
+Cheyann Smith’s,15th Aircraft Maintenance Squadron commander support staff noncommissioned officer in-charge, commitment to service began at 18, when she balanced college, two jobs and living independently.
+Working as a cashier at a grocery store, she became close with a regular customer, whose struggles with expenses and personal crises would inspire her to take action.

+She explained that the customer’s relationship to the community food drive made a lasting impact on her, teaching her three valuable lessons: first, that she could tap into community resources to help those in need; second, that people want to help but don't know how to start; and third, that everyone carries unseen struggles, highlighting the importance of showing kindness to others.

+“These revelations solidified my resolve to continue helping individuals and families struggling with housing and food insecurity — challenges I had faced myself growing up,” said Smith.

 |Date Taken: